bvishnuvardhan132315-art/DAA-LAB/README.md

 # Conclusion

 Dynamic Programming provides an efficient solution to the Coin Change problem.
 It avoids repeated calculations by storing previous results.
 The algorithm can find the minimum number of coins efficiently.
 It also helps identify the actual coins used to form the required amount.
+# practical 6
+# Summary
+The 0/1 Knapsack Problem is a classic optimization puzzle focused on selecting items to maximize total value without exceeding a fixed weight capacity.Each item offers a specific weight and value, requiring a binary choice: take the item completely (1) or leave it (0).A brute-force approach requires examining all possible subsets, leading to an impractical exponential $O(2^n)$ time complexity.Dynamic Programming resolves this efficiently by breaking the main problem into smaller capacity subproblems and storing the optimal results in a table.Real-world applications include financial budget allocation, cargo loading optimization, and network bandwidth distribution.
+# Conclusion
+The Knapsack Problem is a fundamental benchmark in computer science that proves how Dynamic Programming turns computationally intractable NP-complete challenges into optimal, practical solutions.